S.Coups

 Choi Seung-cheol (born 8 August 1995), known professionally by his stage name S.Coups, is a South Korean rapper, singer, and songwriter.
-Managed by Pledis Entertainment, he is the leader of the South Korean boy band Seventeen, and also the leader of its hip hop team.
+Managed by Pledis Entertainment, he is the leader of the South Korean boy band Seventeen and its hip hop team, and in 2025 debuted in a sub-unit with Mingyu as CxM.

 Early life

 Choi Seung-cheol was born in Daegu, South Korea, on 8 August 1995.
 He attended School of Performing Arts Seoul and then enrolled in Hanyang University.
 In 2022, he enrolled in a Master's degree at Anyang University.

 Career

 2009–2014: Pre-debut

+While in middle school, S.Coups was approached by a representative of Pledis Entertainment after leaving a soccer practice session early.
+He later attended an audition and joined Pledis as a trainee.

 Choi joined Pledis Entertainment in 2009, where he received training for the next 6 years.
 In 2013, he joined for the second season of Seventeen TV, an online reality show that introduced Pledis' trainees and showed potential members of the boy group Seventeen before their official debut.
 The show was broadcast periodically on Ustream, where the trainees showed themselves training, singing, creating choreographies and playing games.
 The online show also included participation in concerts, titled Like Seventeen.

 As a trainee, he participated in works of other Pledis artists, including featuring on Orange Caramel's debut album and appearing in NU'EST, Hello Venus, and After School music videos.